/terms/article-schema · 5 min read · foundational

 - Wire

 What to skip: Article schema on glossary entries (use DefinedTerm), product pages (use Product), or pages that are really FAQs masquerading as articles.
-Wrong type signals worse than no type.
+Schema type should match content type as a readability principle; whether mismatched types actively harm citation more than no schema is not vendor-documented, but Google's "Spammy structured markup" manual action does target deliberate misuse.

 How it relates to other concepts

-- Foundational metadata layer paired with FAQ schema and HowTo schema for content-heavy pages.
+- Foundational metadata layer paired with FAQ schema (for Q&A structure; note that FAQPage rich results were fully deprecated for all sites on May 7, 2026) and HowTo schema for content-heavy pages.

-- Direct input to E-E-A-T authorship signals via the
+- Provides a structured input channel for E-E-A-T authorship inference via the

-authorproperty. - Sibling to DefinedTerm schema — Article for editorial content, DefinedTerm for terminology entries; they coexist on glossary-with-blog sites.
+authorproperty.
+Whether engines independently weight Article'sauthorfield beyond what they could infer from the visible byline + linked author page has not been isolated by public study. - Sibling to DefinedTerm schema: Article for editorial content, DefinedTerm for terminology entries; they coexist on glossary-with-blog sites.

 Footnotes